Pensacola FL Chiropractor Describes How To Lift Case Of Water Bottles

-As Your Pensacola Chiropractor, I am often asked by our patients how to lift heavy objects properly both at work and in your everyday lives.
-Recently I was questioned about how to properly load and unload cases of bottled water from the local supermarket.
+As Your Pensacola FL Chiropractor, I am often asked by our patients how to lift heavy objects properly both at work and in their everyday lives.
+Recently I was questioned about the best way to lift a case water bottles while shopping at the local supermarket.
 This is an interesting question because when purchasing a case of bottled water, there is actually a multi-step process of lifting the case to transport it from the store to your home.
-Once the decision has been made to purchase the case of water, the case has to transition from the store shelves, to your cart, from the cart to the checkout counter, from checkout counter to the car, then finally from the car to the house or garage.
+Once the decision has been made to purchase the case of water, the case has to transition from the store shelves to your cart, from the cart to the checkout counter, from the checkout counter to the car, then finally from the car to the house or garage.
 That’s potentially four times you must lift the heavy case; four opportunities to hurt your back.
-Let’s review each transition to determine which lifts are necessary and which are not, as well as the proper lifting techniques to use when lifting the case to reduce risk of harm to your back.
+Let’s review each transition to determine which lifts are necessary and which are not, as well as the proper lifting techniques to use when lifting the case to reduce the risk of harm to your back.

 Once you’ve decided which case of water to purchase, the first challenge is to get the heavy case into the cart.
 More specifically, as a patient questioned, “should I put the case of water inside the shopping cart or slide it underneath onto the bottom rack of the cart?”
 As the patient pointed out, the dilemma is if they chose to put the case on the bottom rack of the cart, bending that low with the weight of the case could hurt their back.
 On the flip side, if they chose to put the case inside the shopping cart, they would be lifting the weight of the case up and over the side of the cart causing him to reach a fair distance from his body also potentially hurting their back.
 So what is the best solution?

-In a previous article written by Your Pensacola Chiropractor, click here to learn how to lift without causing injury to your back, I review the proper techniques necessary for lifting heavy objects safely.
+In a previous article written by Your Pensacola Chiropractor provided information on how to lift objects without causing injury to your back.
 For proper back care when lifting heavy objects, remember two key points:

 Keeping these techniques in mind, it would be nearly impossible to keep the case of bottled water close to your body when attempting to put them into the cart.
 The same would be true when attempting to retrieve the case from the cart to load onto the cashier’s counter and/or the car.
-For this reason, I do not suggest placing the case of water into the shopping cart.
+For this reason, I suggest placing the case of water on the bottom rack of the shopping cart.

 The best solution to this problem is to first move the shopping cart as close as possible to the case of bottled water you wish to purchase.
 Next, you should grab the case of water with both hands/arms keeping it as close to your body as possible.
 With the case securely in hand, bend down using your knees (DO NOT BEND USING YOUR BACK) and place the case of water onto the bottom rack of the shopping cart.
 When you get to the checkout counter, do not remove the case from the cart, but instead have the cashier scan the items while it remains beneath the cart.
 Many times the cashier will offer to do this on their own, as I assume this is a part of training given by grocery stores to their employees.
 Once payment is made, use the shopping cart to transport all your purchased items to your vehicle.
 When it is time to unload the case from the bottom of the cart, again, bend at your knees, grab the case with both hands/arms and lift the case using the strength of your legs.
 Take care to keep the case of water close to your body as you come back up then place it inside your vehicle.